KikoAlfaro101/FirebaseGPGS/README.md

 ```

 #### Signing in
-In this case, the Sign In method is called once the user has been logged in with the GPGS, as the *authCode* variable is needed to vinculate it with the Firebase project.
+In this case, the Sign In method is called once the user has been logged in with the GPGS, as the *authCode* variable is needed to link it with the Firebase project.

 ```csharp
     public void SignIn(string authCode)